sungjun0110/minesweeper/README.md

 ### Future Enhancements

-A custom size board may be a great option for players who would like to cha
+A custom size board may be a great enhancement for players who would like to challenge.